 - NAAA successfully lobbied Congress to enact legislation providing more than $4 million in annual federal fuel tax relief for U.S. aerial applicators.

 - Agricultural aviators are saving thousands of dollars a year at a minimum as a result of these efforts—savings that are 10 times greater, on average, than your annual national and state association membership dues combined!

 NAAA Advocates for Research & Development Funding

-- Over the past 10 years, the Association has successfully procured more than $5 million in federal research funds for the development and testing of new aerial application technologies designed to mitigate drift and make applications more efficient and cost-effective.
+- Since 2002 NAAA has been successful in lobbying the government for an additional $7,712,500 in federal funding for aerial application research to develop and test new aerial application technologies designed to mitigate drift and make applications more efficient and cost-effective.

 - NAAA uses a variety of means to foster a positive image and promote the aerial application industry, including outreach to national newspapers, radio and television stations, Congress and federal agencies.

 - NAAA worked behind the scenes for months to help shape a positive piece in The Wall Street Journal.
-The article, which examined the need for aerial application under the headline, “Flying Low is Flying High as Demand for Crop-Dusters Soars,” appeared on the front page of the Journal on Aug.
-14, 2009.
+The article, which examined the need for aerial application under the headline, “Flying Low is Flying High as Demand for Crop-Dusters Soars,” appeared on the front page of the Journal.

 - NAAA sent the DVD “Aerial Application’s Growing Role” to operators, ag pilots, ag media, flight schools, policymakers and agricultural organizations across the country to highlight the important role that aerial application performs in agricultural production.

 - NAAA keeps you up to date on the latest issues affecting your profession through Agricultural Aviation magazine, the NAAA eNewsletter and AgAviation.org, as well as events like NAAA’s Annual Ag Aviation Expo.